Parkland-CSC155/final-project-resources/README.md

   - your server should return a `401` status if no `apiKey` is present or the `apiKey` is invalid

 ## Web Application/Web Site
 - A login page.
-Users must authenticate in order to gain access to the rest of the site pages
+Users must authenticate in order to gain access to the rest of the site pages.
+A great url for this would be `/login`
 - A logout page.
+Something like `/logout`
-- A list page of nutrition items ordered alphabetically, broken into 25 record pages
+- A list page of nutrition items ordered alphabetically, broken into 25 record pages.
+  - A suggested URL would be: `/list`
   - users must be authenticated before going to this page
   - the page should support searching on the name of items
   - the page should have buttons to allow moving through the pages of data.
 [See Here for some good guidance](https://gist.github.com/brajeshwar/2802235)
 - A page that allows viewing individual nutrition items with their full nutrition information
+  - A suggested URL would be: `/details/{id}`
   - users must be authenticated before going to this page

 ## Calculator Area